byzer-org/byzer-doc/byzer-lang/en-us/grammar/register.md

 select funx(a) as res from dataTable as output;
 ```

-Due to the particularity of the Java language, the following points should be noted:
+Due to the feature of the Java language, the following points should be noted:

-> 1. The class name of the passed code must be Java, and the default system will look for `UDF.apply()` as the running udf.
-If you need special class names and method names, you need to declare the necessary `options` when `register`.
-You can refer to example 2.
+> 1. The passed code must be of Java class, and by default,  the system will look for `UDF.apply()` as the running udf.
+If you need special class names and method names, you need to declare necessary `options` in `register`.
+You can refer to the below example for more information.
-> 2. Package names (package declaration) are not supported
+> 2. Package names (package declaration) are not supported.

 Example 2: